Standards of Practice

 C9 i Supporting the development of other sound healers through sharing sound healing knowledge and experience;

-C9 ii Engaging with SHA, complying with regulatory requirements and maintaining up-to-date registration with appropriate organizations;
+C9 ii Engaging with SHA, complying with regulatory requirements and maintaining up-to-date registration with appropriate organisations;

 C9 iii Encouraging new members to the profession and helping them progress through mentoring, coaching, supervision, teaching, sharing information or other means.